criamond/comission/README.md

     ```

    Replace `path/to/transactions.csv` with the path to your CSV file.
+   test.csv is a default file with transactions

-3. View the calculated commission fees displayed in the console.
+4. View the calculated commission fees displayed in the console.

 ## Configuration